 To create a local adjustment, click on the Local tab.
 If there are no local adjustment layers present, HDR will add one.
-If you want to add additional adjustment layers, click the Add Layer button.
+If you want to add additional adjustment layers, click the Add Layer button at the top of the pane.
 The top of each adjustment layer includes the following options: